trampgeek/moodle-qtype_coderunner/authorguide.md

 This document describes how to write quiz questions using the [CodeRunner plug-in](http://www.coderunner.org.nz) for Moodle.
 It begins with a QuickStart guide for first-time users.
-The rest of the document is a series of sections building from writing simple questions using the built-in question types through to authoring of your own question types to handle your own languages and/or course-specific requirements.
+The rest of the document is (or will be) a series of sections building from writing simple questions using the built-in question types through to authoring of your own question types to handle your own languages and/or course-specific requirements.
 The document is targetted